University of Virginia Panel

 2020-09-22 University of Virginia College Panel

-Hi, everyone.
+[00:00:00] Hi, everyone.
 I’m test.
-Welcome to the bullet admissions college panel for UCI.
-I’ll be your moderator for tonight just to orient everyone to the webinar structure and the different functions.
-We’ll start off with a presentation about UVA, and then I’ll have a live Q and a with our panelists on the sidebar.
+Welcome to the Bullseye admissions college panel for University of Virginia.
+I’ll be your moderator for tonight.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 You can download the slides from tonight in the handouts tab, and you can start submitting questions for our panelists in the Q and a tab throughout the panel.
 We’ll have some polls offers.
 Getting started.
 I’m excited to introduce you to our UGI.
 Panelize basically graduated from UCI in 2018 with a degree in kinesiology.